opensciencegrid/security/docs/OSGIncidentResponsePolicy.md

     * An incident is believed to involve an insider threat.
     * A high-severity vulnerability, including:
         * vulnerabilities that allow an unauthenticated attacker to execute arbitrary code or escalate privileges.
-        * vulnerabilities that allow an attacker to access or exfiltrate data that is not theirs from the core system.
+        * vulnerabilities that allow an attacker to access or exfiltrate data that is not theirs from the core system

-* Medium - An incident is considered Medium if it involves:
+* **Medium** - An incident is considered Medium if it involves:
     * Disruption to the OSG’s ability to provide service to multiple users for an extended time (more than 10 minutes).
     * Compromise of multiple users’ accounts by the same party.
     * Any compromise that appears to specifically target OSG personnel.